heathermiller/scala-pickling/index.md

 If you would rather not interact with the test suite, we offer the following alternate suggestions for interacting with the scala-pickling project:

 1. **Experiment in the REPL**, test new inputs in SBT's `console`.
+(Covered in the relevant section of the [getting started guide](#startingthereplfromsbt) above.)
-2. **Use Scala-Pickling with the Standalone Scala Compiler**, write your own independent Scala programs and run them with scala-pickling (this is optional)
+2. **Use Scala-Pickling with the Standalone Scala Compiler**, write your own independent Scala programs and run them with scala-pickling.
+(Covered in the relevant section of the [getting started guide](#usingscala-picklingwiththestandalonescalacompileroptional) above.)

 (We also provide the scripts to reproduce the benchmarks in our paper.
 You may change those and re-run them if you'd like as well.)